kodecocodes/swift-algorithm-club/Queue/README.markdown

 q.count             // 2
 ```

-To test the trimming behavior, replace the line
+To test the trimming behavior, replace the line,

 ```swift
     if array.count > 50 && percentage > 0.25 {